s-shemmee/Python-101/Python-Crash-Course.md

 *What can you do with Python?
 There are many, many cool things!
 We take a look, as well as cover what you will learn in this documentation.*

+# Features of Python

+## Cross-platform

+*Python can be worked on multiple platforms such as Windows, Linux, etc.*

+## Open Source

+*The reference implementation of Python i.e. CPython is Open Source.*

+## Multiple Programming-paradigms

+*Programming Paradigms classify programming languages based on features, such as functional, procedural, object-oriented, declarative, etc. Python supports multiple programming paradigms such as object-oriented, functional programming, imperative, etc.*

+## Fewer lines of code

+*A Python program uses lesser lines of code than C, C++, or Java, which makes it simpler*

 # How Should I Start Learning Python?

 *You might be wondering: How and why should I start learning Python?
 To help you answer that, we’ll look at various programming languages and compare a few popular ones with Python.*